bitovi/academy/src/technology-consulting/8-giving-receiving-feedback.md

 - What new communication skills have you recently started to develop, and how are you progressing?
 - How do you integrate feedback into your daily routines without it feeling forced or overwhelming?
 - What’s one communication habit you would like to change, and what steps will you take to address it?

-### Exercise: Continuous improvement

-TODO

-Focus on giving feedback.

-### 1. **SBI Model Role-Playing Game**
-- **Objective:** Practice giving and receiving feedback using the SBI (Situation-Behavior-Impact) model.
-- **Setup:**
-  - Split the participants into pairs or small groups.
-  - Provide each group with scenarios relevant to their roles (e.g., a DevOps engineer giving feedback on code deployment, a Product Owner providing feedback on a backlog refinement session).
-- **Exercise:**
-  - One participant acts as the feedback giver, using the SBI model to deliver constructive feedback based on the scenario.
-  - The other participant acts as the receiver and then provides feedback on how well the SBI model was used.
-  - Rotate roles and scenarios so everyone gets a chance to practice both giving and receiving feedback.
-- **Debrief:** Discuss as a larger group what worked well, challenges encountered, and key takeaways.